-Zvika Krieger, Senior Vice President of the S. Daniel Abraham Center for Middle East Peace and Fellow at the Truman National Security Project, wrote in a Nov.
+Zvika Krieger, Senior Vice President of the S. Daniel Abraham Center for Middle East Peace and Fellow at the Truman National Security Project at the time of the quote, wrote in a Nov.
 7, 2011 article titled "Transcript for 'Is Peace Possible?'
 Chapter 3: Refugees," published online by The Atlantic:

 "At the conclusion of the Arab-Israeli War of 1948-49, hundreds of thousands of Palestinians were unable to return to their homes and property within the new state of Israel.
 These are perhaps the only facts about the issue of refugees that both Israelis and Palestinians can agree on...
 To start with, Israelis and Palestinians argue over who is to blame for the creation of the Palestinian refugee crisis.
 Palestinians believe that the refugees were either forced from their homes by Israelis or fled due to fear of assault by Israeli forces, and thus Israel is to blame for the Palestinian refugee crisis.
 Israelis argue that most Palestinians left of their own accord or were encouraged to do so by the invading Arab armies who were expecting a quick victory, and thus Israel is not responsible for the creation of the refugee crisis.
 The reality is probably somewhere in between, with numerous factors having contributed to the creation of the Palestinian refugee crisis...